leonrode/electric-field-visualizer/README.md

 ## usage

 Click anywhere on the plane to add a charge.
 Click on any charge to adjust the value of the charge.
 Click and slowly drag the charge around the plane to adjust the charge's position.
+Click the Delete button to delete the charge.

 ## notes